The Virtual Large Cardinal Hierarchy: Abstract

 \section{Abstract}

-{ We continue the study of the virtual large cardinal hierarchy, initiated in \cite{GitmanSchindler}, by analysing virtual versions of superstrong, Woodin, \Vopenka, and Berkeley cardinals.
-Gitman and Schindler showed that virtualizations of strong and supercompact cardinals yield the same large cardinal notion \cite{GitmanSchindler}.
-We show the same result for a (weak) virtualization of Woodin and a virtualization of \Vopenka\ cardinals.
-We show that a virtually Berkeley cardinal implies that the virtual \Vopenka\ Principle holds.
-We also show that if the virtual \Vopenka\ principle holds and $\on$ is not Mahlo, then there is a virtually Berkely cardinal, and if there is a model of $\zfc$ with a virtually Berkeley cardinal, then there is a model of $\zfc$ in which the virtual \Vopenka\ principle holds and $\on$ is not Mahlo. }
+{ We continue the study of the virtual large cardinal hierarchy by analysing virtual versions of superstrong, Woodin, and Berkeley cardinals.
+Gitman and Schindler showed that virtualizations of strong and supercompact cardinals yield the same large cardinal notion.
+We provide various equivalent characterizations of virtually Woodin cardinals, including showing that $\on$ is virtually Woodin if and only if for every class $A$, there is a proper class of virtually $A$-extendible cardinals.
+We introduce the virtual \Vopenka\ principle for finite languages and show that it is not equivalent to the virtual \Vopenka\ principle (although the two principles are equiconsistent), but is equivalent to the assertion that $\on$ is virtually pre-Woodin, a weakening of virtually Woodin, which is equivalent to having for every class $A$, a weakly virtually $A$-extendible cardinal.
+We show that if there are no virtually Berkeley cardinals, then $\on$ is virtually Woodin if and only if $\on$ is virtually pre-Woodin (if and only if the virtual \Vopenka\ principle for finite languages holds).
+In particular, if the virtual \Vopenka\ principle holds and $\on$ is not Mahlo, then $\on$ is not virtually Woodin, and hence there is a virtually Berkeley cardinal. }

 \begin{spacing}{0.0}

 \end{spacing}